tralivali1234/Eval-Expression.NET/index.md

 	- Add favicon ({})
 	- Review all link

-Header
-	- Review button spacing (on different size)

-FEATURE
-	- Header more in evidence?
-	- Evaluate and execute a code or an expression.
-	- Button Horizontal Align Equal
-	- Padding (Top | Bottom) on code

 Pricing
-	-trop d'espace entre "pro license starts at only 299" et 100/additional developer seat -15+ seat, maybe just don't write a price and add logic for a message to appear to contact us when selected?
 	- Add logic - agreeing to license agreement
-	- Add logic - 15+ seat

-Support
-	- Open Source Text
 !-->
 <html lang="en">
 	<head>